JhonBv/PoolBonusCalculatorSample/README.md

 ## Libraries

-In addition to the standard Microsoft Net core libraries, The Synetec Service uses the following libraries which are core to the architecture and functionality
+In addition to the standard Microsoft Net core libraries, The Test project uses the following libraries which are core to the architecture and functionality

 * xunit 2.4.1
 * Moq 4.16.1